Overall Family Fellowship travel stipend

-The Overall Fellowship for International Research is sponsored by Vanderbilt University School of Medicine and the Department of Pediatrics.
+The Overall Family Fellowship for International Research is sponsored by Vanderbilt University School of Medicine and the Department of Pediatrics.
 It provides support for Vanderbilt University School of Medicine students to gain experience and training in a global health setting.

-The Overall Fellowship was established by the Overall family to provide support to Vanderbilt University School of Medicine students engaged in international work, such as a research project, training program, or clinical rotation.
+The Overall Family Fellowship was established by the Overall family to provide support to Vanderbilt University School of Medicine students engaged in international work, such as a research project, training program, or clinical rotation.

-Fellowships are awarded based on the strength of a candidate’s application and proposal.
+This travel stipend is awarded based on the strength of a candidate’s application and proposal.
 Award amounts vary depending on the project and the number of proposals funded.
 Funding supports partial travel and living expenses.

-The Overall Fellowship is administered by the Vanderbilt Institute for Global Health which oversees the application and selection process and provides guidance and support to recipients prior to and throughout their time abroad.
+The Overall Family Fellowship is administered by the Vanderbilt Institute for Global Health which oversees the application and selection process and provides guidance and support to recipients prior to and throughout their time abroad.

 - Students currently enrolled in the M.D. program at Vanderbilt University School of Medicine